-Updates About Prinsjesdag 2024
+Updates From Prinsjesdag 2024

 Tuesday, the 17th of September was Prinsjesdag.
 This is when the King opens parliament and delivers the Speech from the Throne, outlining the government's most important financial plans for the coming year.
 These plans first need to be approved by the Dutch parliament, so they are subject to change.
 It can be quite difficult to understand these changes if you don’t speak Dutch, so we have covered the most important points for you.